AdriaanBoshoff/SteamWebAPI/README.md

 Add the uSteamWebAPI.pas to your project and uses then enjoy.
 I would reccomend this as a parser https://github.com/thomaserlang/delphi-json

 ### Notes:
-All API calls are over SSL.
+All API calls are made over SSL.
 You can get the latest ssl libraries here: https://indy.fulgan.com/SSL/

 # Supported: